-Radiation is most often considered a secondary treatment used when a tumor cannot be fully surgically removed.
+Radiation is often considered a secondary treatment, helpful when a tumor cannot be fully surgically removed.
 This might be the case in dogs with especially large or inaccessible tumors.
-Radiation may also be considered when surgical removal left some cancer cells behind.
+Radiation may also be considered when surgical removal leaves some cancer cells behind.

 Photodynamic Therapy for Squamous Cell Carcinoma

 Photodynamic therapy might also be offered.
 In photodynamic therapy, a photosensitizing drug is given.
 It is nontoxic unless activated by light.
 Then, it is activated by a specific light wavelength to kill cancer cells.
 In one study, eight of 11 dogs with oral squamous cell carcinoma treated with this modality were tumor-free for 17 months following treatment.20

 Immunotherapy for Squamous Cell Carcinoma

 Immunotherapy is not widely used in dogs with squamous cell carcinoma yet, but research in this area is ongoing based on the immunotherapy treatment of human patients with squamous cell carcinoma.21